AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md

 # Adobe Commerce 2.3.5 upgrade prerequisites

-This article explains how to prepare your database when upgrading to Adobe Commerce 2.3.5 from version 2.3.4 or earlier.
+This article explains how to prepare your Adobe Commerce database.
+If you are upgrading from version 2.3.4 (or earlier) to any newer version, you will likely have to perform these changes.

-This upgrade requires the support team to upgrade MariaDB on the cloud infrastructure from MariaDB 10.0 to 10.2 to meet requirements for Adobe Commerce version 2.3.5 and later.
+This upgrade requires to upgrade MariaDB on the cloud infrastructure from MariaDB 10.0 to 10.2 to meet requirements for Adobe Commerce version 2.3.5 and later.

 ## Affected product and versions